 Political Theory Scratch-Pad

 I think the state is necessary, and is at least in principle subject to democratic pressure.
-I see the the state as being, amongst other things, a way of reigning in the worst aspects of capitalism, but can’t see how for now we could get by without a free market, and conversely the free market exerts a pressure on totalitarian tendencies within the state.
-So I’m a mixed economy kind of guy, but specifically would like the state to reign in certain tendencies to chaos which develop within finance capital.
+I see the the state as being, amongst other things, a way of reining in the worst aspects of capitalism, but can’t see how for now we could get by without a free market, and conversely the free market exerts a pressure on totalitarian tendencies within the state.
+So I’m a mixed economy kind of guy, but specifically would like the state to rein in certain tendencies to chaos which develop within finance capital.
 Regarding bosses and workers, the state can extend workers’ rights and maybe market socialism (market without class divisions?) might work but I know little about it.
 Also, states vis-a-vis capital are territorially not big or powerful enough, so we need continental-size set-ups, though it seems our current EEC unfortunately operates as a cop of capital against the state, rather than the reverse.

 I think unfettered capital is probably inherently unstable – it’s sort of too dynamic, whereas the state will tend to be too static, and also has tendencies towards concentration and centralization which render any dreams of a kind of smallholding capitalism a bit of an idyll – I sometimes think anarcho-capitalists and libertarians are as much in denial of what we could call “Actually Existing Capitalism” as marxists are in denial of Actually Existing Socialism.
 Another similarity is the “how to get there” question – it’s possible that some forms of anarcho-capitalism might be steady state, as might some forms of communism, but nevertheless that for contingent, historical reasons, we can’t get there from here.
 (I here treat steady-state as a good thing, economically, but that could be challenged as thwarting human creativity – but I’ll leave that)